 You can download the Sponsorship Guidelines Template right now for a big running start!

 This is basically an internal (and very stringent) version of the guidelines, helping both your team and regions to make great sponsorship choices.
 Again, you may have two versions of this.

 One of the most critical parts of this tool is the part where they have to list what objectives the sponsorship will achieve.
-Objectives should be divided into perceptions to change and behaviours to change, keeping regions focused on real marketing objectives, not sponsorship-driven mechanisms.
+Objectives should be divided into perceptions to change, behaviours to change, and brand alignment to nurture, keeping regions focused on real marketing objectives, not sponsorship-driven mechanisms.